john-science/john-science.github.io/_drafts/2020-07-26-plant-a-tree.md

 ---
 layout: post
-title: Where to Donate to Plant Trees
+title: Donate to Plant Trees
-tags: [Trees, Charity, Environment]
+tags: [Trees, Environment, Charity]
 summary: A short list of trusted charities that will spend your money wisely.
 ---
 {% include JB/setup %}

 I'd love to plant a tree with my own, bare hands.
 But I live in an apartment in the city.
-So for now, that will have to remain a pipe dream.
+So, for now, that will have to remain a pipe dream.

 Luckily, there are dedicated people all around the world planting trees.